petezh/petezh.github.io/_posts/2021-01-12-politics-covid.md

 categories: projects
 permalink: "politics-covid"
 ---
+An abbreviated version of this article is published on the Berkeley Economic Review as *[Partisanship and COVID-19 Response*](https://econreview.berkeley.edu/partisanship-and-covid-19-response/).

 ### Introduction

 In November of last year, I was assigned a cool final project in statistics class: take a COVID-19 dataset and dig around for anything interesting.
 The dataset[^1] included state-level COVID-19 cases, deaths, and a handful of related variables (like ICU availability, lockdown status, age).
 I snuck in an extra variable: the results of the 2020 election.